 You can get some additional privacy control, from two key selections in Settings - Basic.
 And Google Webmaster Tools has other possibilities.

 If you do decide to make the blog private, your blog is for your known friends right now, and you hope to add more friends later (who knows, that could happen), consider making a public entrance for the blog.

 It's a very simple change.
-Select "Only people I choose", or "Only blog authors" for "Blog Readers".
+Select "Only these readers", or "Only blog authors" for "Blog Readers".
 If you choose the former, you get to enter email addresses, and you wait while your prospective readers accept the invitations that get sent out.
 If you choose the latter, that's already done, as part of the blog author invitation process.

 Some people would consider other solutions for keeping out unwanted guests.

 - Block access to known accounts.
 Since Google accounts are free, and appallingly easy to setup, any intruder with any determination won't be slowed by this tactic, he'll simply use another account.

 - Block access to known IP addresses.
 This is a technical solution, and it will work in a very limited capacity.

 It's a very simple change to reverse, too.
 Just select "Anybody" for "Blog Readers", and the blog becomes public, again.
 And should you later decide to make the blog private again, and select "Only people I choose", your previous Readers list will be there, waiting for you.